-Once the body has grown accustomed to the drug, baclofen takes about an hour to kick in or take effect.
-Side effects of baclofen include drowsiness, sedation, disturbances in sleep, nausea, vomiting, problems urinating, constipation, and fatigue.
-It’s important to note some more extreme reactions to baclofen, such as tachycardia, seizures, mania, and psychosis, all common withdrawal symptoms.
+Side effects of Baclofen include drowsiness, sedation, disturbances in sleep, nausea, vomiting, problems urinating, constipation, and fatigue.
+It’s important to note some more extreme reactions to Baclofen, such as tachycardia, seizures, mania, and psychosis, all common withdrawal symptoms.

 While this drug isn’t as addictive as opioids are, long-term use can lead to dependence, and misuse can develop a psychological baclofen addiction that’s linked to an emotional attachment to the drug and how it makes the user feel.
 Therefore, it’s important to receive medical support if you’ve decided to stop taking this drug.
 You must also avoid mixing Baclofen with alcohol or other drugs, as the interaction can be life-threatening.

-Considering the baclofen’s half-life is anywhere from 2 to 4 hours, baclofen stays in your system anywhere from 10 to 20 hours after the last use.
-In addition to half-life, other factors that affect how long baclofen lasts in your body include age, body mass, metabolism rate, and duration of use.
+Considering the Baclofen’s half-life is anywhere from 2 to 4 hours, how long Baclofen stays in your system ranges anywhere from 10 to 20 hours after the last use.
+In addition to half-life, other factors that affect how long Baclofen lasts in your body include age, body mass, metabolism rate, and duration of use.